opadron/opadron.github.io/about.md

 permalink: /about/
 ---

-I am a software and systems engineer with over 10 years of experience applying my expertise in computational science and applied mathematics to a variety of engineering application domains.
+I am a software and systems engineer with over ten years of experience applying my expertise in computational science and applied mathematics to a variety of engineering application domains.
 My specialties include large-scale workflows for cloud, on-premises, and hybrid infrastructure; and advanced package-management for modern scientific software